edsw/ThingStack/README.md

 This project deploys the necessary [AWS IoT](https://aws.amazon.com/iot/) components for the provisioning of a Thing (Arduino, in my case) through [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and the [AWS CDK](https://aws.amazon.com/cdk/) (Python).
 The project automatically generates a device certificate and uses [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) for storing for the device's private key.
 It can be reused to deploy and manage the lifecycle of multiple devices.

-The inspiration for this project was twofold.
-First, I wanted to install an Arduino microcontroller by my pool in order to track its water temperature.
-For this I selected an [ESP32-based microcontroller](https://www.amazon.com/dp/B0718T232Z/ref=cm_sw_em_r_mt_dp_U_HlShDb8YN7AT7) and [DS18B20-based temperature sensor](https://www.amazon.com/dp/B01MY8U394/ref=cm_sw_em_r_mt_dp_U_kmShDbWT4C6YH) (_will link here to Arduino code soon_).
-Second, I wanted to experiment with AWS CDK's Python support.
+The inspiration for this project was twofold:
+* First, I wanted to install an Arduino microcontroller by my pool in order to track its water temperature.
+For this I selected an [ESP32-based microcontroller](https://www.amazon.com/dp/B0718T232Z/ref=cm_sw_em_r_mt_dp_U_HlShDb8YN7AT7) and [DS18B20-based temperature sensor](https://www.amazon.com/dp/B01MY8U394/ref=cm_sw_em_r_mt_dp_U_kmShDbWT4C6YH).
+The code I wrote for the Arduino to be able to connect to wifi and publish to the AWS IoT MQQT endpoint is here: [Arduino ESP32 Temperature Logger to AWS IoT](https://github.com/edsw/ESP32-TempLogger-AWS-IoT).
+* Second, I wanted to experiment with AWS CDK's Python support.

 ## Prerequisites
-Install the required packages...
+Install AWS CLI, AWS CDK, and [jq](https://formulae.brew.sh/formula/jq).
+For example, on macOS with [brew](https://brew.sh/):
 ```
 $ brew install awscli npm jq
 $ npm install -g aws-cdk
 ```
-_Note: Only tested on macOS 10.14.5, Python 3.7.2.
-Tested against AWS CDK 0.36.x and 1.0._
+I have tested this on:
+* macOS Mojave (10.14.5) and Catalina (10.15.4)
+* Python 3.7.2 and 3.8.2
+* AWS CDK 0.36, 1.0, and 1.37.0

 ## Setup
 First, configure your AWS CLI with with the necessary permissions to deploy an AWS IoT stack in CloudFormation.
 I have an IAM User configured with a policy allowing it only to assume a single role that has the AWS managed policy `IAMReadOnlyAccess` attached, along with the below customer managed policy: